Intake center focus of Illinois prison crowding

 While not the most desirable setup, prison officials describe it as a secure scene and the best they can do with limited resources.

-The situation has led to the busy classification center at the Stateville prison near Joliet becoming the latest focus in the ongoing dispute between state officials and prison guards over whether Illinois' correctional system is too crowded.
+But the situation has led the classification center at the Stateville prison near Joliet to become the latest focus in the ongoing dispute between state officials and prison guards over whether Illinois’ correctional system is too crowded.